bitpay/bitcore/docs/guide/unit.md

 ## Description

-Unit is an utility for handling and converting bitcoin units.
+Unit is a utility for handling and converting bitcoin units.
 We strongly recommend to always use satoshis to represent amount inside your application and only convert them to other units in the front-end.

 ## Supported units